abitdodgy/words_counted/README.md

 Words Counted is a highly customisable Ruby string analyser.
 It includes many handy utility methods that go beyond word counting.
 You can use this gem to get word density, words and the number of times they occur, the highest occurring words, and few more things.

-I use *word* loosely here, since you can pass the program any string you want: words, numbers, characters, etc...
+I use *word* loosely since you can pass the program any string you want: words, numbers, characters, etc...

-Pass in your own regular expression to customise the criteria for splitting strings.
+Pass your own regular expression to customise the criteria for splitting strings.
 This makes Words Counted very flexible, whether you want to count words, numbers, or special characters.

 ### Features